MasterJedi2014/MPMB-UA23PT6-Content/README.md

 Please find the UA22XC Bard script for a working UA Bard class and subclass; link here: https://github.com/MasterJedi2014/MPMB-UA22XC-Bard

+**Script Patch Notes:**
+- **2024-03-12:**
+  - Fixed a bug preventing Primal Beasts from automatically updating their HP & AC.
+- **2024-03-20:**
+  - Fixed a bug wherein the Trickery Cleric's domain spell list was a duplicate of the Life Cleric's domain spell list instead of consisting of it's own list of domain spells.
+  - Added support for the *UA22CS* spells.

 **Known Bugs:**
-- ~~The Primal Beasts do not automatically update their HP & AC as they should when the character's level changes.~~
+- ~~The Primal Beasts do not automatically update their HP & AC as they should when the character's level changes.~~ **UPDATE 2024-03-12:** Primal Beasts should now automatically update their HP & AC.
+- ~~The Trickery Cleric's domain spell list was incorrectly a copy of the Life Cleric's domain spell list.~~ **UPDATE 2024-03-20:** The Trickery Cleric's domain spell list is now accurate to the UA.
 - No known bugs at this time.
 Will update when new ones are found (because I am sure there are others in this monster of a file).

 **Script Content Source:** https://media.dndbeyond.com/compendium-images/ua/ph-playtest6/OJVW7QLuHjEFCCVs/UA-2023-PH-Playtest6.pdf